Team-on/UnityBuildManager/README.md

 ### Sequence general
 ![Sequence general](HelpScreenshots/6.png)
 This is sequence settings.
-Here you can enable/disable sequnce via chechbox, change it name and add/remove sequences.
+Here you can enable/disable sequence  via chech box, change it name and add/remove sequences.

 ---------------------